Don’t Forget To Relax The Day Before The Big Race!

 Frozen Mud is GREAT

 I made it to powerline feeling GREAT (with some slight knee pain) and that was another trail that was MUCH more runnable with the frozen terrain and I was thinking, Maybe…JUST MAYBE…if everything is perfect and if other muddy parts of the trails are frozen I could make up time and still make my goal.
 I just did NOT want to give up on it when truthfully – I knew it probably wasn’t going to happen.
 But I continued to run strong even with the knee pain.
 My friend Colleen would sometimes be a little ahead and sometimes I would be a little ahead but we were there together to check in all day which was nice.
 We were both very focused on not dying, so it’s always good to have a partner in those moments.
+Plus, she gave me some great advice on how to treat my knee pain once our run was over.
+Apparently products infused with CBD such as Myriam’s Hope CBD balm are useful for soothing sore joints and muscles, so I might have to see if I can find something similar to try for myself.
+Running while in pain is no fun at all, so it is important to look after your body as carefully as you can.

 The next stretch up to the Red Gate aid station was not worse or better than it normally has been.
 Muddy…but typical.
 Ice in patches out of the sun, but nothing for long stretches like early on.
 I made it to red gate 14 minutes behind my goal time.
 I knew the next aid stop was 4 miles away and I typically can do it in 50 minutes, sometimes faster.
 I finally accepted that my 7:30 was out of range but that maybe I could still PR.
 I headed out and while the next 4 miles were runnable, they weren’t as fast as they normally are.
 We still had spots of ice to contend with.
 And the parts that were melting were getting sloppy muddy.
 I typically fly down this one section of Bluffline and while I was able to take it fast, not as fast as I’m used to because of the ice and mud.
 Everything was just a LITTLE bit slower.
 And I was starting to get those quad pains I get when my quads are on the verge of cramping from too much downhill.
 I started eating salt like it was my salvation.